haiqu/rx-nga/Rx.md

     prefix:<prefix-char>

 Where *&lt;prefix-char&gt;* is the character for the prefix.
-These should be compiler macros (using the **.macro** class) and watch the **compiler** state to decide how to deal with the token.
+These should be compiler macros (using the **class:macro** class) and watch the **compiler** state to decide how to deal with the token.
 To find a prefix, Rx stores the prefix character into a string named **prefixed**.
 It then searches for this string in the dictionary.
 If found, it sets an internal variable (**prefix:handler**) to the dictionary entry for the handler function.
 If not found, **prefix:handler** is set to zero.
 The check, done by **prefix?**, also returns a flag.

 ````
 :prefix:handler